SPECIAL PRE-ORDER DEALS

 We also source grapes from the Columbia Valley AVA through our winemaker Rick Mafit.
 Those wines include our Merlot and Barbera (in Washington, just across the Columbia River off the 97), and our Syrah and Zinfandel (just south of the Dalles on the Oregon side).

-Our Pinot and Rose of Pinot are from from Rick’s vineyard in Eola-Amity Hills AVA, south-east of the town of McMinnville.
+Our Pinot Noir and Rose of Pinot Noir are from Rick’s vineyard in Eola-Amity Hills AVA, south-east of the town of McMinnville.

 We also source grapes from the Rogue Valley AVA made by our winemaker Linda Donovan.
 They include our Viognier, Riesling, Chardonnay and Cabernet Franc.